minmb/restify-resource/Readme.md

-# Express Resource
+# Restify Resource

-  express-resource provides resourceful routing to express.
-For Express 2.x use a version __below__ 1.0, for Express 3.x use 1.x.
+  restify-resource provides resourceful routing to restify (based on express-resource).

 ## Installation

 npm:

-    $ npm install express-resource
+    $ npm install restify-resource

 ## Usage

- To get started simply `require('express-resource')`, and this module will monkey-patch Express, enabling resourceful routing by providing the `app.resource()` method.
+ To get started simply `require('restify-resource')`, and this module will monkey-patch Restify, enabling resourceful routing by providing the `app.resource()` method.
 A "resource" is simply an object, which defines one of more of the supported "actions" listed below:

     exports.index = function(req, res){
       res.send('forum index');